maxwellbowser/sine_strands/README.md

 ![image](https://github.com/user-attachments/assets/901a64bb-12b2-41dd-ad28-f1a07e69e827)

-10)   To run the rest of the samples in the sinestrands file, move the output file to a new place (or it might get overwritten), thent change "heart_sample" to the next mouse ID # and hit run again.
+10)   To run the rest of the samples in the sinestrands file, move the output file to a new place (or it might get overwritten), then change "heart_sample" to the next mouse ID # and hit run again.

 **Important:**